simrenbasra/simys-blog/_posts/2025-02-19-email_genie_part2.md

 There are some limitations to using BoW model.
 This method treats each word as a single feature, meaning it ignores the word order and context.
 For example, the word *"great"* is used in a positive way, but words *"great”* and *“fun"* can also be used negatively if *"not"* were placed in front.

 Another issue is that each word is treated equally.
 Common words like *"data"* and *"science"*, which appear in both sentences, may be redundant and don’t add much value to a machine learning model.
-Words which carry stronger meaning, such as *"great"* or *"boring"*, may be overshadowed because they occur less frequently.
+Meanwhile, words which carry stronger meaning, such as *"great"* or *"boring"*, may be overshadowed because they occur less frequently.

 Let’s move to TF-IDF to see how it addresses these some of the issues above.